Ephesians Chapter Five

 Ephesians 5:31

-'For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh.'
+"Therefore a man will leave his father and mother and remain with his wife, and the two will become one."

 Paul now quotes from Genesis chapter two and we are reminded why God created men and women.
 Adam had named all of the creatures on the earth and they all had helpers (mates) but there was not a suitable helper for him.
 That is why God created Eve from the very flesh and bone of Adam and the two were meant to be together.
 The simple fact of the matter is that God created a man and a woman for each other and neither one will ever be whole without the other in their life.
 Many times we as humans just settle for any mate that comes along but we must remember that God has created one just for us and He knows what He is doing.